ibm-cloud-docs/cis/range.md

 ```
 {: codeblock}

+DNS Name
-* **DNS Name** - The DNS name associated with your application on your domain.
+:    The DNS name associated with your application on your domain.

+Protocol/Edge port
-* **Protocol/Edge port** - The port your application listens on; incoming connections are proxied to your origin.
+:   The port your application listens on; incoming connections are proxied to your origin.

+Origin direct
-* **Origin direct** - The IP and port where your application runs, specifying traffic flow from edge to origin.
+:    The IP and port where your application runs, specifying traffic flow from edge to origin.

+IP Firewall
-* **IP Firewall** - If enabled, CIS enforces custom rule criteria, such as allowing, blocking, or challenging specific IPs or ranges, replacing legacy IP firewall behavior to provide more granular access control.
+:    If enabled, CIS enforces custom rule criteria, such as allowing, blocking, or challenging specific IPs or ranges, replacing legacy IP firewall behavior to provide more granular access control.

+PROXY Protocol
-* **PROXY Protocol** - Enable only if you have an inline proxy supporting PROXY Protocol v1; usually disabled.
+:    Enable only if you have an inline proxy supporting PROXY Protocol v1; usually disabled.

+Origin DNS
-* **Origin DNS** - The load balancer name used as your origin.
+:    The load balancer name used as your origin.

+Origin Port
-* **Origin Port:** - The port of your origin service.
+:    The port of your origin service.

 For more information, see [Creating Range applications](/apidocs/cis#create-range-app).